decretist/Dissertation/Chapter3/chapter3.markdown

 [50] Pennington, 366.

+[51] Pennington, 379–80.

-[51] Pennington, 386–87.
+[52] Pennington, 386–87.

-[52] "The final problem with this entry in the Sienese necrology is that if this is the Gratian who compiled one of the most famous textbooks of the twelfth century and who taught canon law at Bologna for a long time, can we believe that he would have been given such a modest entry?"
+[53] "The final problem with this entry in the Sienese necrology is that if this is the Gratian who compiled one of the most famous textbooks of the twelfth century and who taught canon law at Bologna for a long time, can we believe that he would have been given such a modest entry?"
 Pennington, 387.

-[53] Kuttner, “The Father of the Science of Canon Law,” 4.
+[54] Kuttner, “The Father of the Science of Canon Law,” 4.

-[54] James Joseph O’Donnell, *Augustine: A New Biography*, 1st ed.
+[55] James Joseph O’Donnell, *Augustine: A New Biography*, 1st ed.
 (New
 York: HarperCollins Publishers, 2005), 136, 139.
 The need for scribal or secretarial support presupposes that authors create texts by dictating them.

-[55] John Anthony McGuckin, "The Life of Origen (ca. 186–255)" in *The Westminster Handbook to Origen*, 12.
+[56] John Anthony McGuckin, "The Life of Origen (ca. 186–255)" in *The Westminster Handbook to Origen*, 12.
 McGuckin got this story from Eusebius, *Ecclesiastical History* 6.23.2.

-[56] Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
+[57] Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
 See Richard H. and Mary A. Rouse, *Manuscripts and their Makers:
 Commercial Book Producers in Medieval Paris 1200-1500.*

-[57] Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.
+[58] Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.

-[58] The quasi-monastic model of text production leaves open a range of possibilities.
+[59] The quasi-monastic model of text production leaves open a range of possibilities.
 Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household, and to assess its contribution to his work accordingly.

-[59] Winroth, “Where Gratian Slept”; Pennington, “The Biography of Gratian, the Father of Canon Law”; and Pennington, “The Biography of Gratian, the Father of Canon Law”.
+[60] Winroth, “Where Gratian Slept”; Pennington, “The Biography of Gratian, the Father of Canon Law”; and Pennington, “The Biography of Gratian, the Father of Canon Law”.

-[60] Roland Barthes, “The Death of the Author,” in *Image, Music, Text*, trans.
+[61] Roland Barthes, “The Death of the Author,” in *Image, Music, Text*, trans.
 Stephen Heath (New York: Hill; Wang, 1977), 142–48; and Michel Foucault, “What Is an Author?” in *Aesthetics, Method, and Epistemology*, ed.
 James D. Faubion and Paul Rabinow, trans.
 Robert Hurley, Essential Works of Foucault, 1954-1984, v.
 2 (New York: New Press, 1998), 205–22.

-[61] Barthes, “The Death of the Author,” 145.
+[62] Barthes, “The Death of the Author,” 145.

-[62] Barthes, 146.
+[63] Barthes, 146.

-[63] Barthes, 147.
+[64] Barthes, 147.

-[64] Barthes, 145.
+[65] Barthes, 145.

-[65] Foucault, “What Is an Author?”
+[66] Foucault, “What Is an Author?”
 209.

-[66] Foucault, 210.
+[67] Foucault, 210.

-[67] Foucault, 214.
+[68] Foucault, 214.

-[68] "*Illud quoque diligenter attendi convenit ne ... falsa tituli inscriptione vel scripturae ipsius corruptione fallamur ...
+[69] "*Illud quoque diligenter attendi convenit ne ... falsa tituli inscriptione vel scripturae ipsius corruptione fallamur ...
 Unde fidelissimus scriptor et veracissimus interpres Hieronymus ... nos praemonuit.*" Peter Abelard, *Sic et non: a critical edition*, ed.